 OfficeVibe created a slide-in CTA that is irresistible to any visitor.
 Here is how it goes.
 When you visit their blog and scrolls through a post, a banner with a call-to-action for users to “Subscribe” to the OfficeVibe’s blog will slide in from the bottom.

 The text copy tells users they’ll be getting tips on how to become a better manager.

 Interestingly, there are many ways to optimize your call-to-action.
-Please make sure to read the entire article to learn the best tips and tricks to optimize your call-to-action.
+Please make sure to read the entire article to learn the best tips and tricks to maximize your action statement.

 So, how do you write a simple call-to-action?

-In section one above, we mentioned that color is one of the best elements of a phenomenal call-to-action button.
-So, it is important to find the right color that converts best – grabs users attention yet align with your brand message.
+In section one above, we mentioned that color is one of the best elements of a phenomenal call to action button.
+So it is vital to find the right color that converts best – a color that will grab users attention yet align with your brand message.